28th Tank Division: Novgorod and Demyansk

 Aleksandr Konstantinovich Pankratov was a junior politruk of the 125th Tank Regiment.
-In the fighting for Novgorod the Kirillov Monastery was being used as an observation point by the German forces.
-On the night of August 24/25 soldiers of the regiment, fighting as infantry, launched a covert attack against this position, but were discovered and subjected to heavy defensive fire.
+In the fighting for Novgorod, the Kirillov Monastery was being used as an observation point by the German forces.
+On the night of August 24/25, soldiers of the regiment, fighting as infantry, launched a covert attack against this position, but were discovered and subjected to heavy defensive fire.
 After his company commander was killed, Pankratov took over effective leadership and attempted to destroy a machine gun post with grenades.
-When this failed he used his own body to block the embrasure; he was killed instantly but his act allowed his men to close on the position and eliminate it.
+When this failed, he used his own body to block the embrasure; he was killed instantly, but his act allowed his men to close on the position and eliminate it.
 The company now rose to the attack and captured the monastery.
 This sort of deed later became known as the "Matrosov feat", named for the man who was believed to have been the first to do so (in February 1943), but in fact Pankratov's act preceded Matrosov's by a year and a half.
 On March 16, 1942, Pankratov would become a posthumous Hero of the Soviet Union.

 Colonel Chernyakhovskii left the division on August 27, handing it over to Col. Timofei Semyonovich Orlenko.
 Chernyakhovskii took over the 241st Rifle Division on December 13 and then went on to corps and army commands until reaching the rank of army general and command of the 3rd Belorussian Front in 1944.
 He died of wounds in February 1945 in East Prussia after being twice awarded the Gold Star of a Hero of the Soviet Union.
-As of the beginning of September the 28th and 3rd Tank Divisions formed the Novgorod Operational Group under Northwestern Front.
-On September 1 Colonel Orlenko left the division, just days after his appointment, and its leadership becomes obscure over the next few months.
+As of the beginning of September, the 28th and 3rd Tank Divisions formed the Novgorod Operational Group under Northwestern Front.
+On September 1, Colonel Orlenko left the division, just days after his appointment, and its leadership became obscure over the next few months.
 The 3rd NKVD Motorized Rifle Regiment came under command of the division on September 14.
-By October 1 it had been assigned to 27th Army.
+By October 1, it had been assigned to 27th Army.

-Under pressure from LVI Motorized Corps the overextended 34th Army had been forced back across the Lovat River in September.
+Under pressure from the LVI Motorized Corps, the overextended 34th Army had been forced back across the Lovat River in September.
 The German force captured the town of Demyansk, although the 11th and 27th Armies held firm on the flanks.
-The German corps was in a "ludicrous" position, reliant on a 90km-long dirt road through swamps for supplies from its railhead at Staraya Russa.
+The German corps was in a ludicrous position, reliant on a 90km-long dirt road through swamps for supplies from its railhead at Staraya Russa.
 The panzers were soon relieved by the II Army Corps, but this was forced over to the defensive once the first snow fell.
-As of the beginning of November the 28th was still listed as being part of 27th Army, but during the month it began its reformation into the 241st Rifle Division, appearing under that designation by the start of December, although according to Grylev (see Bibliography) this was not complete until December 13, which is also the date Chernyakhovskii returned to command.
+As of the beginning of November the 28th was still listed as being part of 27th Army, but during the month it began its reformation into the 241st Rifle Division, appearing under that designation by the start of December, although according to Grylev (see Bibliography), this was not complete until December 13, which is also the date Chernyakhovskii returned to command.